GauBen/svelte-emails/README.md

 };
 ```

-Run `yarn build` in the GitHub repo to see for yourself!
+Run `yarn build` to transform the Svelte emails components into raw JavaScript.

 ## Wrapping up